vestrel00/contacts-android/docs/groups/update-groups.md

 The above list may vary per account.

-To prevent attempting to modify/update read-only groups, the `Group.mutableCopy()` function will return null if the group is read-only.

-> ℹ️ You can try and hack your way around this limitation that this library imposes but you will
-> still not be able to change read-only groups.
-This library is just trying to save you the pain and
-> suffering caused by trying and failing XD

 ## Groups and duplicate titles

 The Contacts Provider allows multiple groups with the same title (case-sensitive comparison)